bottlepy/bottle/docs/tutorial_app.rst

 .. rubric:: Adding a Base Template

-Bottle's SimpleTempate allows, like other template engines, nesting templates.
+Bottle's SimpleTemplate allows, like other template engines, nesting templates.
 This is pretty handy, as it allows to define a base template holding e.g. the HTML doctype definition, the head and the body section, which is then used as the base for all other templates generating the actual output.
 The base template looks like this:

 .. code-block:: html